PhD in Statistics Application Process

 East Lansing, MI 48824

 GRE: The GRE test is required for PhD applicants.
 Sub tests are not required.
 Test Scores must be submitted to the Michigan State University Graduate Admissions Office by the Educational Testing Service.
 The Institutional Code for MSU is 1465.
-No department code is necessary.
+No department code is necessary. ***GRE test scores are encouraged but not required for FS2022 applicants due to Covid-19.***

 Three (3) Letters of Recommendation: The Department of Statistics and Probability requires THREE (3) letters of recommendation.
 These must be submitted from professors or other professionals who can assess your promise of success in our graduate program.
 You cannot upload the letters of reference yourself.
 There is a place for you to list the name and email of your recommenders and they will be contacted and asked to upload a letter for you.
 As writing and submitting a letter might take some time, please give your recommenders enough time to prepare their letters.

-Register your recommenders through the Student Portal.
+Register your references / recommenders through the Application Portal.

-The minimal TOEFL scores required for regular admission at MSU MSU English Proficiency Requirements:
+The minimal TOEFL scores required for regular admission at MSU MSU English Proficiency Requirements

 - Reading 19